liferay/liferay-docs/discover/deployment/articles/03-maintaining-liferay/03-upgrading-liferay.markdown

     autoUpgrade=false

 To run the upgrades for the modules, you'll use the [Gogo shell](develop/reference/-/knowledge_base/7-0/using-the-felix-gogo-shell).
-The upgrade tool opens a Gogo shell automatically after it finishes upgrading the core.
+In this case, the upgrade tool opens a Gogo shell automatically after it finishes upgrading the core.

 ## Running the Upgrade [](id=running-the-upgrade)